 If the plumbing and electricity don't work, they must be fixed.
 If there is water or wind seeping through the windows or walls, the issues must be addressed in a timely manner.
 All other agreements should be included in the lease.

-The landlord does not owe the tenant a cut of the property’s price appreciation.
+The landlord does not owe the tenant a cut of the property's price appreciation.
 Nor does the landlord owe the tenant a discount to market rent.
+Being a landlord can be a very difficult job.
 However, in order to keep great tenants, a landlord will sometimes keep rent the same or reduce rent.

 Example Of Reducing A Tenant's Rent